- 3.0.275.8 Other Submission Processing Business Results Measures

 For any "Incomplete" or "NO" provide an explanation in the comments column.

-When an error is found provide copies of the sampled case to the Lockbox Coordinator.
+When an error is found provide copies of the sampled case to the LFC.

-Forward the DCI to the LFC by the third working day of the following month.
+Forward the DCI to the LFC by the fifth working day of the following month.